Seas and Islands in Japan

 Seas and Islands in Chugoku Region

-Shimanami Kaido (しまなみ海道, Hiroshima & Ehime Prefs.) is an expressway about 60 km long connecting Honshu Island and Shikoku Island.
+Shimanami Kaido is an expressway about 60 km long connecting Honshu Island and Shikoku Island.

-The route passes six islands in Seto Inland Sea, and the whole route has scenic view.
+The route passes six small islands in Seto Inland Sea.

 The ships sailing on the sea had waited for the change of the flow in this port in the old times.

-Okunoshima (Rabbit Island) (大久野島, Hiroshima Pref.) is a small desert island, and it is located about 3 km off the coast.
+Okunoshima is a small desert island, and it is located about 3 km off the coast in Takehara city.

-About 400 wild rabbits are living in the island.
+Now, about 400 wild rabbits are living in the island.

-Tottori Sand Dunes (鳥取砂丘, Tottori Pref.) is the most popular sand dunes in Japan and faces the Sea of Japan.
+Among them, Tottori Sand Dunes is the most popular sand dunes and is a sightseeing spot.

 The scenery is rare in Japan, and it has been designated a national monument.

-On the sand beach, there is a big rock in relation to Japanese myth.
+On the sand beach, there is a big rock called "Bentenjima".

 In the middle ages, Oki was a place of exile and has the history that two Emperors were exiled.

-There are sheer cliffs and rocks along the northern coast, and the landscape is called "Alps in the sea".
+The landscape is called "Alps in the sea".

 It faces Kanmon Straits like a wide canal and is the entrance to Kyushu island.